Understand how liver works in health. Learn all about how to preserve your liver and what products are necessary for a healthy liver.

 - The Samagen, a vegetarian agent of milk thistle extract (Silybum marianum) in the composition of Samarin, protects the liver from all harmful influences and promote the recovery of healthy cells in the liver.

 - Legalon® (MZ 80) helps maintain good liver function.
-Legalon contains the patented extract of Silybum Marianum (milk thistle) which was developed by the German manufacturer of herbal medicines Madaus in 1968.
-Clinical trials have shown that Legalon promotes liver health by:
+Legalon contains the patented extract of Silybum Marianum (milk thistle) which was developed by the German herbal medicine manufacturer Madaus, in 1968.
+Clinical trials have shown that Legalon supports liver health by:

 - Inhibition of oxidative stress

-- Inhibition of activation of liver star cells that cause fibrosis
+- Inhibition of activation of hepatic stellate cells that cause fibrosis

 - Helps in the renewal of normal and healthy liver cells.

 - Manage your medications.
-When drugs are taken incorrectly - taking too much or even mixing them up, the liver can be affected.
-Learn about medicines and how they can affect the liver.
-Follow the dosing instructions.
-Talk to a doctor or pharmacist often about the medicines you are taking.
+When drugs are taken wrongly - by taking too much or even mixing them up, the liver can be damaged.
+Learn about medications and how they can affect the liver.
+Follow the dosage instructions.
+Talk to a doctor or pharmacist often about any medications you are taking.

 - Avoid breathing or touching toxins.
 Toxins can injure liver cells.